hellowac/mapnik-wiki-zh-cn/ManagingLargeXmlFiles.md

 # Managing complex map files using XML entities

+**Note**: you will need a copy of mapnik built against libxml2.
+This is not the default, please read the **Mapnik XML Support** for details.

 Mapnik XML files can become quite complex.
 This tutorial introduces some techniques to keep large map files more maintainable.
 Specifically it demonstrates how to avoid duplicate data in the XML file, like: